keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > Welcome to your personalized [Keboola Platform Usage Blueprint Document](/tutorial/onboarding/keboola-platform-usage-blueprint-document.pdf)!
 >
-> *This comprehensive guide is designed to serve as a foundation for crafting your customized documentation.
-> Each section outlines its purpose and recommends content, providing you with a framework that can be tailored to your organization's specific principles
-> and details.
-As you navigate through this document, notes formatted for guidance will accompany you, ensuring a seamless and
-> straightforward customization process.
-Feel free to delete these notes once you've incorporated your unique insights and details into your personalized
-> blueprint.
-Let's embark on this journey of building a tailored documentation resource that aligns perfectly with your organization's needs and practices.*
+> *This detailed guide helps you create your own documentation, explaining each part and what to include.
+> It's designed to fit your organization's specific needs and values.
+You'll find helpful notes throughout to make customization easy.
+> Once you've added your own details, you can remove these notes.
+Let's start creating documentation that matches your organization's unique requirements!*

 * TOC
 {:toc}

 ## Getting Access to the Keboola Platform
 ### Keboola Administration
+> *At the start, choose a few people (usually 2 to 4, depending on how big your organization is) to be your Keboola Organization administrators.
-> *In the initial stages, you'll need to identify your Keboola Organization administrators who will have the authority to create new Keboola projects
+> They'll have the power to set up new Keboola projects and add the first users.
+It's best to keep this group small.*
-> and invite initial users.
-It is generally recommended to keep the number of Organization administrators limited, typically ranging from 2 to 4,
-> based on the organization's size.*

 **Keboola Organization admin** is a role with permissions to:
 - Leave and re-enter all existing projects in the organization.